USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 e-mail: smyki@smykizesmyczkowej.pl

-tel.: (+48) 788 124 582
+phone: (+48) 788 124 582

 BUWIALNIA – CHILDREN’S PLAYROOM AT THE BUW

-Children of UW employees can receive:
+Children of UW employees can:

-EDUCATION VOUCHER
+EDUCATIONAL VOUCHER

 Krakowskie Przedmieście 26/28